schilli/MOPS/README.md

 A publication describing the methods used in this program in detail is under way.

 # How to Install
-MDorder is compatible with python 2 and 3 and runs on linux, maybe on MacOS as well (untested).
+MDorder is compatible with python 2 and 3 and runs on Linux, maybe on MacOS as well (untested).

 ## Install with Anaconda (recommended)
 This method is recommended, as it leaves the system environment and Python untouched.

 1. Download and install the [Anaconda python distribution](https://www.continuum.io/downloads "Continuum Analytics Anaconda download")
-2. Create a new environment with the [MDTraj package](https://github.com/mdtraj/mdtraj "MDTraj") package installed:
+2. Create a new environment with the [MDTraj package](https://github.com/mdtraj/mdtraj "MDTraj") installed:
 `conda create --name MDorder mdtraj matplotlib ipython`
 3. Activate environment:
 `source activate MDorder`